sosaysthecaptain/jsondb/README.md

 `setFile` parameters:
 - `path`: the path at which to 'store' the file
 - `data`: buffer (or string, for that matter) to store
+- `contentType`: the content type for the file you are uploading (e.g. image/jpeg)
+- `encoding`: the encoding for your data (e.g. base64)
 - `sensitivity`, `user`, `permission`: as in ordinary `set` `getFile` parameters
 - `path` to get